myCHEF — wedding private chef bali

 A skilled private chef handles 10–15 dietary variations simultaneously without compromising the main course experience.
 Confirm your chef's approach to allergies before booking — it's a non-negotiable vetting question for a wedding.

-- Equipment Rental (ovens, serving ware, warmers): IDR 5M–8M
+- Equipment rental (ovens, serving ware, warmers)

 Cost-Saving Options: Book during low season (Nov–Mar).
 Prioritize buffet over plated for rehearsal/lunch.
 Use local Balinese ingredients over imported.
 Combine lunch and cocktail hour into one continuous service.
 Book same chef team for all events to reduce coordination cost.